guoguibing/librec/README.md

 LibRec
 ======

 **LibRec** (http://www.librec.net) is a Java library for recommender systems (Java version 1.7 or higher required).
 It implements a suit of state-of-the-art and up-to-date recommendation algorithms.
 It consists of three major components: **Generic Interfaces**, **Data Structures** and **Recommendation Algorithms**.
-To learn more, check out the  simple usage [tutorial](http://www.librec.net/tutorial.html) and the [comparison with other tools](http://librec.net/example.html).
+To learn more, check out the [helpful tutorial](http://www.librec.net/tutorial.html), [detailed examples & comparison with other tools](http://librec.net/example.html), and the [source code](https://github.com/guoguibing/librec).

 ### Features